svewap/nnrestapi/Documentation/Annotations/Annotations/40_IncludeHidden.rst

 ---------

-This makes an endpoint behave like the Typo3 Backend: Hidden records and records with ``fe_group`` or ``starttime/endtime``-restrictions will be returned to frontend although they usually would be hidden in requests from the frontend.
+This makes an endpoint behave like the Typo3 Backend: Hidden records and records with ``fe_group`` or ``starttime/endtime``-restrictions will be returned to frontend, although they usually would be hidden in requests from the frontend.

 The syntax is: